-To sustain the Town's historic character and support retention of historic structures, the Town has modified building permit requirements to foster ordinary maintenance and repair, the activities needed to keep a building or structure in, or return it to, working or usable condition.
+The Town seeks to uplift some of its unique historical elements, including preservation of natural environment, public amenities (including walkways and recreational resources), and our representative model of town government.
+To sustain the Town's historic character these elements and support retention of historic structures, the Town requires review of all building permits by the Historic Preservation Commission to assure that such activities typically do not diminish the integrity of the property's character-defining features which make the property a contributing resource to the National Register Historic District.
+To also support retention of historic structures, the Town has modified building permit requirements to foster ordinary maintenance and repair, the activities needed to keep a building or structure in, or return it to, working or usable condition.
 These activities typically involve general reconstruction, replacement or renewal of any part of an existing building with in-kind materials.
-For a historic property, such activities typically do not diminish the integrity of the property's character-defining features, which may make the property a contributing resource to the national register historic district.